bugaevc/peel/docs/src/ref-ptr.md

 types like `FloatPtr` and `WeakPtr`) "just work" and manage the reference count of the object automatically and correctly.

-For example, assume there are two functions one of which accepts an object by a plain pointer, and another by `RefPtr`.
+For example, assume there are two functions, one of which accepts an object by a plain pointer, and another by `RefPtr`.
 You can just call both of them whether you have a plain pointer or a `RefPtr`: